CaptainSly/Paper/Readme.md

 * Working on up towards Crafting
 * Scratchpadding Character Race, Classes, Factions
 * Implemented lootlists (Probably needs to be fixed will figure out later)
-* Working on more Actions (Currently working on smithing, battle action will probably be next once enemies get prototyped)
+* Working on more Actions (Smithing, Battle, Crafting)
 * Fixed bug where buying items and selling them left ghost items in the list
 * Implementing The Journal Alert
 * Added Generic ItemTransfer Alert/Dialog